 The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934).
 The inspiration for the Arboretum had its origins in Mr. Morton’s own family tree.
-His father, J. Sterling Morton (1832–1902), was the founder of the original Arbor Day.
-Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, to “Plant Trees.”
+His father, J. Sterling Morton (1832–1902), was the founder of Arbor Day.
+Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, “Plant Trees.”

 Joy Morton founded the Morton Salt Company in Chicago in 1885, and, later The Morton Arboretum in 1922.
 LEARN MORE

 The founder of The Morton Arboretum, Joy Morton, was the eldest of four sons.
 His father, J. Sterling Morton (1832–1902), was the Secretary of Agriculture to President Cleveland and founder of Arbor Day.
 “Plant Trees” was the Morton family motto.
 LEARN MORE